 3. Make sure that the animal cannot approach the lens of the room detector.

-The closer the moving object gets to the lens, the greater its thermal spot becomes.
+The closer the moving object gets to the lens, the bigger its thermal spot becomes.
 If an agile dog jumps to the detector level in close proximity to the lens, an alarm will be triggered.
 The same goes for a cat that jumped on the closet to get close to the detector.

 Note that activating the Near Area Detection function of DualCurtain Outdoor significantly reduces the effectiveness of pet immunity.
 Use this feature to protect windows and other passages that are not accessible to pets.